-- i) Check that the product is suitable for use with the application. - ii) Determine the correct installation situation. - iii) Spirax Sarco products are not intended to withstand external stresses that may be induced by any system to which they are fitted.
+- i) Check that the product is suitable for use with the application. - ii) Determine the correct installation situation and direction of fluid flow. - iii) Spirax Sarco products are not intended to withstand external stresses that may be induced by any system to which they are fitted.
 It is the responsibility of the installer to consider these stresses and take adequate precautions to minimise them.